ygryadit/ygryadit.github.io/index.md

 			I will serve as an invited speaker at CogSci 2022 Workshop "From Images to Symbols: Drawing as a Window into the Mind"
 		</p>
 		<p>
-			I am looking for highly motivated PhD students.
-The positions are fully funded and are based at CVSSP (to be started by July 2022) with a PhD topic related to "AI and sketching for creation and creativity".
+			<i>I am looking for highly motivated PhD students with strong technical background.
+The positions are fully funded and are based at CVSSP (to be started between July and December 2022) with PhD topics related to "AI and sketching/CAD for creation and creativity".</i>
 			<a href="./calls/PhD_call.pdf">Details</a>.
 		</p>